Hardware Glossary

 Cabinet Catch

-A cabinet catch holds a cabinet door in the closed position.
-Common examples include magnetic catches, roller catches, friction catches, and touch latches.
+A device that helps keep a cabinet door closed without using a keyed lock.
+Common types include magnetic catches, roller catches, friction catches, and touch latches.

 Concealed Hinge

-A concealed hinge is hidden or largely hidden when the cabinet door is closed.
-Many European-style cabinet hinges provide adjustment for alignment after installation.
+A cabinet hinge that is largely or completely hidden when the cabinet door is closed.
+Many concealed hinges provide adjustment for door alignment.

 European Hinge

-A European hinge is a concealed cabinet hinge commonly mounted in a circular cup bored into the back of the cabinet door.
-It may provide multiple adjustment points and optional soft-close features.
+A common style of concealed cabinet hinge, often using a circular cup bored into the back of the cabinet door.
+European hinges may offer adjustment, soft-close operation, and different opening angles.

 Face-Frame Cabinet

-A face-frame cabinet has a frame attached to the front of the cabinet box.
-Cabinet doors and hinges may mount to or overlap this frame.
+A cabinet constructed with a frame attached to the front of the cabinet box.
+Doors and hinges mount to or overlap this frame.

 Frameless Cabinet

-A frameless cabinet does not have a separate front face frame.
-Doors and hinges normally mount directly to the cabinet-box sides.
+A cabinet constructed without a separate front face frame.
+Hinges and mounting plates normally attach directly to the cabinet sides.

 Self-Closing Hinge